Vincevrp/cheat-sheets/README.md

 ## Building and configuration

-Requires pandoc, LaTeX and GNU Make.
+Requires LaTeX, pandoc, and GNU Make.

 Change settings in `templates/meta.yml` and/or add code to the header in `templates/header.tex`.